zohimchandani/zohimchandani/README.md

 - 👋 Hi, I’m @zohimchandani
 - 👀 I’m broadly interested in variational quantum algorithms and its applications.
 I also dabble with the fundamentals of quantum theory.
-- 🌱 I’m currently learning computational techniques to improve my programming abilities
+- 🌱 I’m currently learning computational techniques to improve my programming abilities.
 - 💞️ I’m looking to collaborate on generative modelling in the classical and quantum regime and quantum computation and its applications.
 - 📫 You can reach me via email on zohim.chandani@hotmail.co.uk